Mental Health & Wellbeing

 Children’s Mental Health Week 2018– Being Ourselves

-Little Hill Primary School was proud to support Children’s Mental Health Week 2018 (5-11 February) alongside the wellbeing support that we already offer in school.
-This Children’s Mental Health Week, we encouraged children, young people and adults to celebrate their uniqueness.
+Little Hill Primary School was proud to support Children’s Mental Health Week 2018.
+We encouraged children, young people and adults to celebrate their uniqueness.
 It’s all about #BeingOurselves!

 When we have a positive view of ourselves it can help us to cope with life’s challenges, and recognising the different qualities of others can allow us to connect with those around us – which is vital for our own and others’ wellbeing.

-Also below are some of the links shared at last years emotional wellbeing and mental health family forum.
+Also below are some of the links shared at our last wellbeing and anxiety family forums.